manwar/python-guide/python-object-oriented-programming.md

             self.title = title
             self.price = price

-With this new class `Publication`, we can now redefine the class `Book` as below
+With this new class `Publication`, we can now redefine the class `Book` as below:

     class Book(Publication):
         def __init__(self, title, author, pages, price):